zwigi9/Child_Mind_Institute-Multiclass-classification-AI-Model/README.md

 **2. The two BMIs could have been calculated at different ages for the same individual.**

 # 1️⃣⚒Our First Attempt

 Our first target was to make it work, just to have some reference for the future.

-## Handling missing features
+## Handling missing features with sklearn's Simple Imputer

 We started with dropping some unnecessery columns, which were: `id`, `sii`(target column) and `Physical-Waist_Circumference` (because it was mostly empty, more than 60%).
 Then we split the rest into numerical and categorical columns.
 After that we used SimpleImputer to handle missing data.
 For the numerical columns it was imputed with `median` value.
 And for the categorical columns we used `most_frequent` value.